John Allin (Puritan minister): Nine Positions

 In 1637 a number of English divines, having had it bruited that their brethren in New England were departing from the old landmarks in regard to ecclesiastical discipline and order, addressed to them a letter of inquiry in respect to what they called the ‘Nine Positions.’
 The New-England divines answered the communication at great length, frankly acknowledging that on certain points their views had been modified.
-This in turn was replied to by John Ball on behalf of the English divines, and to this finally a very able and pungent answer was given by Allen along with Thomas Shepard, entitled ‘A Defence of the Nine Positions.’
+This in turn was replied to by John Ball on behalf of the English divines, and to this finally a very able and pungent answer was given by Allin along with Thomas Shepard, entitled ‘A Defence of the Nine Positions.’

 Baptism controversy

 Later, a protracted controversy agitated New England on the proper ‘subjects’ (or objects) of baptism.
-Allen was foremost in the fray, and published a vigorous ‘Defence of the Synod held at Boston in the year 1662.’
+Allin was foremost in the fray, and published a vigorous ‘Defence of the Synod held at Boston in the year 1662.’
 He was likewise associated with Shepard in a treatise on ‘Church Reformation.’

 Limitation of colonial allegiance

-But Allen was more than a pastor and preacher.
+But Allin was more than a pastor and preacher.
 Though of rare patience and peacefulness, he could take a stand when called to it.
 Necessity was laid on him to do so very strongly and peremptorily.
 In 1646 an attempt which was made to bring the colonists into subjection to the British parliament produced passionate resistance.
-Allen was chosen to be the ‘voice’ of the colony, and he submitted a statesmanlike paper in ‘a manly and decided tone,’ marking the just limitations of colonial allegiance and imperial rights, and fully sustaining the colonists.
+Allin was chosen to be the ‘voice’ of the colony, and he submitted a statesmanlike paper in ‘a manly and decided tone,’ marking the just limitations of colonial allegiance and imperial rights, and fully sustaining the colonists.